dkvz/majorsetbe/README.md

 ## To configure inside Wordpress
 * The sidebar - It appears in the footer and most probably has to be changed.
+* Change site title (in browser title bars).
+* Disallow access to xmlrpc.php at web server level - Will probably make another private note for the hosting concerns.

+TODO: Still discussing how to handle saving and showing upcoming and past concerts - More notes in _resources/doc.

 ## Editing the styling
 The "style.css" file at the project root is supposed to be generated using npm scripts, **do not edit that file directly**.
 It should probably be in the gitignore.
 Keeping it around so the theme still works even if I forget to build the theme assets.